pulp/pulp-cli/docs/dev/guides/contributing.md

 ## Testing

 Tests are shell scripts in `tests/scripts` with names like `test_*.sh`.
-They should should focus on the cli operation and are not a replacement for pulp integration tests;
+They should focus on the cli operation and are not a replacement for pulp integration tests;
 i.e. make sure the cli translates to the right api calls, but do not care about pulp internals.

 ## Running Tests